 The radial density and pressure profiles of the droplets cannot be well described by either a critical Bonnor-Ebert sphere or a logotropic sphere (see \S\ref{sec:discussion_confinement_BE} and \S\ref{sec:discussion_confinement_logo}).
 The droplets have relatively shallow density profiles (e.g., compared to previously observed starless cores; see Fig.\ \ref{fig:profilesDensity}b), and their density profiles can generally be approximated by a constant density at smaller radial distances and a power-law density distribution approaching $\rho \propto r^{-1}$ at larger distances, the latter of which has been observed toward cloud-scale structures (Fig.\ \ref{fig:profilesDensity}).
 While the droplets are sometimes found at local extremes of the line-of-sight velocity, the $V_\mathrm{LSR}$ distribution of the droplets has a shape similar to that of the average NH$_3$ line profile (see \S\ref{sec:discussion_confinement_PPV}; see also Fig.\ \ref{fig:PPV} and Fig.\ \ref{fig:Vlsr}).
 Both the power-law density profiles ($\rho \propto r^{-1}$) and the distribution of $V_\mathrm{LSR}$ suggest a close relation between the droplets and the natal cloud environment.

-By identifying droplet-like structures in the synthesized NH$_3$ cube, we demonstrate that the formation of droplets is possible in an MHD simulation (see \S\ref{sec:discussion_simulation}; Smullen et al.\ \textit{in prep}, \citealt{Offner_2015}).
-The two droplet-like structures examined in \S\ref{sec:discussion_simulation} appear to correspond to shock-induced features in the MHD simulation, and throughout the evolution of the simulated cube, material accumulates at the converging points of the shock features.
-Given the active star formation in the same simulated cube emerge in regions near the converging points of multiple shocks, we speculate that a droplet might evolve into a star forming core if accumulation continues and/or if the associated shock-induced feature converges/collides with other shocks.
+By identifying droplet-like structures in the synthesized NH$_3$ cube, we demonstrate that the formation of droplets is possible in an MHD simulation of a star-forming cloud.
+The droplet-like structures examined in \S\ref{sec:discussion_simulation} appear to correspond to shock-induced features in the simulation, and throughout the evolution, material accumulates at shock-induced converging points.
+Given the active star formation in the same simulation emerges in regions near the converging points of multiple shocks, we speculate that a droplet might evolve into a star-forming core if accumulation continues and/or if the associated shock-induced feature converges/collides with other shocks.

 More work is needed to understand the formation and evolution of droplets and coherent structures in general.
 With the GAS data, we hope to extend our analyses on coherent structures to other nearby molecular clouds.
 The GAS observations of NH$_3$ hyperfine line emission also allows an analysis of the internal velocity structures, which would shed light on the potential rotational and shear motions in the droplets/coherent cores.
-On the other hand, more targeted modeling and a statistical approach are needed to further understand the physical processes involved in the formation of droplets and the role the droplets might play in star formation.
+On the other hand, more targeted modeling and a statistical approach are needed to further understand the physical processes involved in the formation of droplets and the role droplets might play in star formation.

-\acknowledgments The National Radio Astronomy Observatory is a facility of the National Science Foundation operated under cooperative agreement by Associated Universities, Inc. AP acknowledges the support of the Russian Science Foundation project 18-12-00351.
+\acknowledgments The National Radio Astronomy Observatory is a facility of the National Science Foundation operated under cooperative agreement by Associated Universities, Inc. This work was supported by a Cottrell Scholar Award.
+A.P. acknowledges the support of the Russian Science Foundation project 18-12-00351.

 \facilities{GBT (KFPA+VEGAS), Herschel Space Observatory (PACS+SPIRE)}